Ohio Rep. Tim Ryan throws his name into growing 2020 field

 "We can restore the dignity of a secure retirement and respect for those who shower after work," his statement added.
 "We can lift our children to reach higher, to seek academic and vocational excellence.
 We can climb out of our vicious cycle of insidious debt and reach higher, competing together in a global market — not against one another here at home."

-Ryan has made several trips to the early voting states of New Hampshire and Iowa already, but he will launch his official campaign trail tour in the Hawkeye State on Sunday.
+Ryan has made several trips to the early voting states of New Hampshire and Iowa already, but he will launch his official campaign trail tour in Iowa on Sunday.

-While his economic message from the heartland might resonate in early voting states like Iowa and New Hampshire, Ryan is also playing catch-up to some of the bigger-name candidates in the field, both in terms of money and name recognition.
+While his economic message from the heartland might resonate in Iowa and New Hampshire, Ryan is also playing catch-up with some of the bigger-name candidates in the field, both in terms of money and name recognition.

 Still, Ryan might be a known entity to some followers of Democratic politics.
-He was rocketed to national attention after serving multiple terms in Congress when he challenged House Minority Leader Nancy Pelosi, D-Calif., for the top Democratic leadership spot after the 2016 election.
-While he was unsuccessful in that bid, the Ohio representative has become a cable news fixture, pressing a progressive, worker-friendly message on the airwaves.
+He rocketed to national attention after serving multiple terms in Congress when he challenged House Minority Leader Nancy Pelosi, D-Calif., for the top Democratic leadership spot after the 2016 election.
+While he was unsuccessful, he has become a cable news fixture since, pressing a progressive, worker-friendly message on the airwaves.

-When General Motors announced last year that it planned to close a plant in Lordstown, Ohio as part of a broader restructuring — resulting in the loss of hundreds of jobs in Ryan's home district — it placed President Donald Trump’s promises to working-class Ohioans in the crosshairs.
-Ryan, along with other prominent Democrats like Sen. Sherrod Brown, blasted the auto maker's "devastating" decision and excoriated Trump as "asleep at the switch" in a community he promised would be coming back under his presidency.
+When General Motors announced last year that it planned to close a plant in Lordstown, Ohio, as part of a broader restructuring — resulting in the loss of hundreds of jobs in Ryan's home district — it placed President Donald Trump’s promises to working-class Ohioans in the crosshairs.
+Ryan, along with other prominent Democrats like Sen. Sherrod Brown of Ohio, blasted the automaker's "devastating" decision and excoriated Trump as "asleep at the switch" in a community he promised would rebound economically under his presidency.

-Trump notably won Ohio in 2016 by eight points and also did well in the Youngstown-area of the state, but Ryan won his re-election handily that same year.
+Trump notably won Ohio in 2016 by eight points and also did well in the Youngstown-area of the state, but Ryan was re-elected handily that year.